Seneca-ICTOER/OPS345v2/docs/Assignments/assignment1.md

   - Your teacher may ask you to show them your configurations in class.
 If it is discovered that you used AI to complete anything in this assignment, a mark of 0 will be assigned for Assignment 1.

 ## Rubric
+Assignment 1 is worth 20% of your Final Grade.
 Your submission will be graded according to the following criteria:

 | Criteria                                      | Mark   |